spmeesseman/app-publisher/README.md

 ## Description

-This package provides a multi-release publishing mechanism.
+This package provides a multi-release publishing mechanism similar to semantic-release using a more integrated approach, with support for **Subversion** as well as **Git**.
+The code base for this package was started from the [semantic-release project](https://github.com/semantic-release/semantic-release), to give credit where it's due.

 The steps performed during an app-publisher run are: